kups23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 19-AZ script created to replace character A and c from input to Z and e
 - 20-hiago script created to remove charater c and C
 - 21-reverse script created to reverse its inputs
 - 22-users_and_homes script created to show sorted users and home directories
+- 100-empty_casks print empty files names